ShrutiDiwan1403/Customer_Growth_Analysis_at_BCG_/README.md

 ## Conclusion

 First-time customer acquisition is driven by how messages feel, not just where they appear.
-Informal, conversational communication—delivered through high-attention channels like Email—creates trust, increases dwell time, and ultimately converts more effectively. **Brands that optimize for engagement quality over sheer exposure will build stronger acquisition funnels and more sustainable growth**.
+Informal, conversational communication,delivered through high-attention channels like Email.
+It creates trust, increases dwell time, and ultimately converts more effectively. **Brands that optimize for engagement quality over sheer exposure will build stronger acquisition funnels and more sustainable growth**.

 ## Components the project covers